-If you’re a microbiologist, you’re probably using plate counts quite frequently when enumerating bacterial cells.
+If you’re a microbiologist, you’re probably using plate counts frequently when enumerating bacterial cells.
 The plate count method is well established and often a customer or regulatory requirement.
-But it doesn’t give fast actionable data, and therefore prohibits fast learning loops.
+But it doesn’t give fast, actionable data, and therefore prohibits fast learning loops.

 BactoBox is a small benchtop device that is used to perform accurate enumeration of the intact cell concentration of your samples in minutes.
 The ease-of-use and short time-to-result makes it highly relevant for optimizing, validating and monitoring every critical step of your processes.

 While BactoBox does not necessarily replace plate counts, this article shows how well BactoBox correlates to plate counts and justifies its use as in-process monitoring tool that can help you achieve the most efficient process possible without compromising quality.

 Keywords: Total viable count (TVC), cell counter, cell counts, aerobic colony count, aerobic plate count, standard methods agar (SMA), plate count agar (PCA), Drigalsky, microorganism, rapid microbiology methods, serial dilution, agar plate, aerobic plate count (APC), good manufacturing processes (GMPs), growth, bacterial concentration, in-process samples, pour plate, spread plate, spiral plating, colony counter rapid microbiology methods, microbiome research, bacteria detection device.